The Qualities of a Great HR Leader

 Consequently, they should harness their functional and technical skills to develop diversity and inclusion initiatives and labor relations to attract, maintain and develop the best personnel to fulfil the business objectives.

 The Power of Empathy in People Management

 Empathy can be defined as "vicarious introspection".
 While strategic thinking, change management and the ability to execute are often highly regarded in the business world, empathy is one of the most underrated leadership skills.
 Yet, the capacity to be able to relate to others can inspire and empower a team to greater heights.
 There is nothing "soft" about trying to see things from an employee's perspective.
 In fact, by putting oneself in the employee's shoes, a leader is likely to motivate their team to deliver better results.

 Application and Development of Functional Knowledge

 The final element of a great HR leader that merits identification is functional knowledge and application.
-This is contextual knowledge that is relevant to an HR leader in their particular organisation, industry and role.
+This is contextual knowledge that is relevant to an HR leader in their particular organization, industry and role.
 I.e. specific employment law, changes in regulation etc., to name some.
-HR leaders provide support and expertise for organisations where employees are unaware of labour laws, hiring rules, benefits and compensation issues.
+HR leaders provide support and expertise for organizations where employees are unaware of labor laws, hiring rules, benefits and compensation issues.

 If you would like to learn more about how Qualee can help with employee onboarding and keeping your teams engaged, visit our website www.qualee.com and download Qualee for free today!